-Exploring the Culinary Culture of Crete: An Introduction to Cretan Food with S.A.L.T.
+Savoring the Culinary Culture of Crete with S.A.L.T.
+Experiences

 The S.A.L.T.
 Experiences program moves in the opposite direction.
 This exclusive-to-Silversea series of shore excursions, hand-curated by local experts in the worlds of cuisine and wine, offer personal connections to the places we visit.
 In this series of stories, we share our experiences as we travel through the Mediterranean.
 We hope you’ll join us.